Six Ways to Tell if Primary Care Offers High Value

 Six attributes of care delivery were statistically significant for “high-value” care.

 - Decision support for evidence-based medicine

 - Careful selection of specialists

 - Balanced physician compensation that takes into account the quality and affordability of care.

 Study author Arnold Milstein, director of Stanford’s Center, said “care-traffic control” was a common theme.

 He said physicians at high-value sites were thinking deeply about what each patient must do for their health between primary care office visits, such as following through on laboratory tests and taking medicine as prescribed.

 Patients also have a different experience at high-value sites.
 According to a Fierce Healthcare article about the study, high-value sites:

 - Are located in modest office space.

-The Alliance is exploring the differences that lead to high-value primary care to learn more about the potential impact on employers and their employees.
+The Alliance is exploring the differences that lead to advanced primary care to learn more about the potential impact on employers and their employees.